sych74/PoGoMapWiki/Development.md

 ### grunt-watch

 We've configured Grunt to run a "watch" task by default.
 Grunt will sit in the background continually re-running its tasks any time a Javascript or CSS file changes.
-You can leave this Watch task running while you code, to avoid the need to continually re-run Grunt every time you make a change
+You can leave this Watch task running while you code, to avoid the need to continually re-run Grunt every time you make a change.
+You can stop grunt-watch with CTRL+C.

 ##The "/dist" directory